juliangruber/generic-hex-dump/README.md

   Create an array of 1-character strings for each byte in `slice`, defaulting to `.` if a byte's value isn't human readable.

+### .offsetWidth

+  Get the width of the offset column.

 ## License

   MIT